adrianyau/Final-Capstone-Project/README.md

 1. Download 'HR_Analytics.csv' from https://www.kaggle.com/datasets/rishikeshkonapure/hr-analytics-prediction.
 2. Import 'HR_Analytics.csv' to Jupyter Notebooks for analysis.
 3. Based on the dataset, this is an organization that may belong in the field of healthcare or pharmaceuticals.
-There is involvement in scientific research and development, as well as sales and marketing of the products being studied.
+There is involvement in scientific research and development, as well as sales and marketing of the products being studied and tested.
 4. Summary and Explanation of the Data:
-   - Attrition:
-     - Yes or No
+   - Attrition (Yes or No): This will be the foundation to measure attrition influenced by other variables in the dataset.
-   - Age Group:
+   - Age Groups:
      - 18 to 25
      - 26 to 35
      - 36 to 45